DevExpress/devextreme-demos/JSDemos/Demos/Autocomplete/Overview/description.md

 ## Bind Autocomplete to Data

-Use one of the following properties to supply data for the component:
+Use one of the following properties to supply data to the component:

 * [items[]](/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/items/)
 Accepts a local data array.